Japanese Angelshark: Squatina japonica

 Reaction to divers

 Easy to approach.
 Remains motionless, relying on camouflage.
-Will bolt if molested.
+May occasionally bolt if molested.

 Diving logistics

-The Japanese angelshark is quite common at a few spots along the Izu Peninsula during the coldest winter months.
+The Japanese angelshark is quite common at a few spots along the east coast of the Izu Peninsula and the west coast of the Bōsō Peninsula during the coldest winter months.

-One excellent location is Izu Ocean Park; a shore diving spot with a sandy slope that starts at around 15m and quickly drops to below recreational diving depths.
-IOP often gets quite busy with local divers (especially at the weekend) causing the sharks to retreat into deeper water.
+Another spot where Japanese Angelsharks are seen is Izu Ocean Park; a shore diving spot with a sandy slope that starts at around 15m and quickly drops to below recreational diving depths.
+However, IOP gets quite busy with local divers (especially at the weekend) causing the sharks to retreat into deeper water.

 More difficult to reach (and therefore less busy) is Hatsushima Island off the east coast of Izu.
-This is another excellent shore diving site where numerous Japanese angelsharks can usually be found.
+This is an excellent shore diving site where numerous Japanese angelsharks can usually be found.

-Mikomoto Island on the southeast tip of Izu is another area where angelsharks are regularly seen but sightings are not as frequent as IOP or Hatsushima.
+Mikomoto Island on the southeast tip of Izu is another area where angelsharks are regularly seen, but sightings are not as frequent as at Hatsushima and most of the sandy spots are at 30-40m.

 The best way to search for angelsharks is to swim along the edge of the reef, about 2m above the sand, in rocky or kelpy areas where the sharks have sand they can hide under and access to a good supply of fishes.